Soul Thrive Answers the Top 4 Questions You Need to Know… see if this course is right for you!

 Last week we talked about the 4 questions you should ask any yoga school you are considering for training.
-Today, O2 Yoga Teacher Training will answer those questions.
+Today, we will answer those questions.
 Of course there is still a lot to know and consider before picking a school.
-If you are interested in O2 please fill out the contact me form or email Christina at firstname.lastname@example.org
+If you are interested to know more about our program please fill out the contact me form or email us at email@example.com

 1. What style or lineage of yoga will you learn?

-We also have a O2 Fusion which is a fitness education to learn how to teach bar, fitness, Box Fusion and to learn the finer elements of leading a fun and upbeat fusion class.
+We also have a Barre Fitness Fusion which is a fitness education to learn how to teach bar and to learn the finer elements of leading a fun and upbeat fusion class.

 At the end of our training you will be able to teach Flow, Power, Hatha, Restorative, Yin/Yang and fitness/yoga fusion classes.

 2. What makes this school different or unique?